u-elements/u-elements/docs/guide/index.md

 ## Usage

 Add a `u-` to the relevant HTML tags in your markup.
-<br />Refer to the [individual elements](/elements/) for supported attributes and Javascript properties.
+<br aria-hidden="true" />Refer to the [individual elements](/elements/) for supported attributes and Javascript properties.

 ```html [u-progress]
 <!DOCTYPE html>